Pleasant Hill, California

 Pleasant Hill vs Walnut Creek vs Concord?

-Walnut Creek is the most expensive of the three, with the strongest school feeders (Northgate High MDUSD #100 California) and the walkable downtown plus BART.
-Concord is the largest, most spread out, and more affordable, with Mt.
+Walnut Creek is the most expensive of the three with the strongest school feeders (Northgate High MDUSD #100 California) and the walkable downtown + BART.
+Concord is the largest, most-spread-out, more affordable city with Mt.
 Diablo High and Concord High in MDUSD.
-Pleasant Hill sits in between: smaller and quieter than Walnut Creek, with MDUSD's College Park High in the in-city flagship role and immediate-corridor access to John Muir Walnut Creek's Level III NICU.
+Pleasant Hill sits in between: smaller and quieter than Walnut Creek, MDUSD's College Park High in the in-city flagship role, immediate-corridor access to John Muir Walnut Creek's Level III NICU.
 The Pleasant Hill BART station is the structural commute advantage shared with Walnut Creek but not Concord.

 Acalanes UHSD on the north slope, what's the deal?

 A small portion of north Pleasant Hill near the Lafayette border falls into Acalanes Union High School District attendance instead of MDUSD.
 Acalanes is one of California's strongest HSDs (Acalanes High and Las Lomas High both top 100 California).
-The boundary is granular and runs along specific streets; addresses inside the Acalanes line typically command a $100K-$300K premium per comparable single-family for the school assignment.
-Verify with both HSD registrars before offering.
+The boundary is granular and runs along specific streets, and attendance assignment is set by parcel.
+Third-party rankings differ by school, so verify the exact assignment with both high school district (HSD) registrars before an offer.

 Does Lily Garipova speak Russian for Pleasant Hill transactions?

 Yes.
 Russian is Lily's native language.
-Lily represents Russian-speaking buyers and sellers in Pleasant Hill and central Contra Costa in either Russian or English.
+Lily represents Russian-speaking buyers and sellers in Pleasant Hill and central Contra Costa in either English or Russian.
 Russian-language Pleasant Hill page: lilygaripova.com/ru/pleasant-hill-realtor/.

-Why does Pleasant Hill carry a $100K-$200K premium over Concord at the same square footage?
+Why does Pleasant Hill tend to price above Concord at the same square footage?

 Three structural reasons.
 First, the specific Pleasant Hill elementary feeders (Strandwood, Sequoia, Valhalla) test above the MDUSD district median while most Concord elementaries cluster at or below the median, and the Pleasant Hill Middle and Sequoia Middle feeders are stronger than Concord middle schools.
 Second, Pleasant Hill has Pleasant Hill BART (Yellow Line direct) plus immediate-corridor access to John Muir Walnut Creek Level III NICU within 10 minutes, both shared with Walnut Creek but not Concord.
 Third, the inventory is smaller (population about 34,000 versus Concord 130,000+) which keeps days-on-market shorter and the buyer pool more competitive.